 - It is recommended to use the Debian “STABLE” release of the distribution in production.

-- Most of the system have 64-bit processors, therefore, you should download and use 64-bit Debian Linux.
+- Most of the systems have 64-bit processors, therefore, you should download and use 64-bit Debian Linux.